The nurse practitioner salary in Oklahoma is averagely $113,731 a year.

 A nurse practitioner in Oklahoma is a registered nurse with advanced education who can diagnose and treat patients independently.

 These nurses are mainly found in clinics, hospitals, or nursing homes.

 Here is salary information for nurse practitioners across cities in Oklahoma:

 |City||Hourly Salary||Annual Salary|

-10 Highest Paying Cities for Nurse Practitioners in Oklahoma
+10 Cities with Highest Nurse Practitioner Salary in Oklahoma

 Here is salary information for top 10 paying cities for nurse practitioners in Oklahoma: